cgarciaarano/homelab/ansible/README.md

 ### Requisites

-- $HOSTNAME should be in the ansible inventory (hosts in this case)
+- `$HOSTNAME` should be in the ansible inventory (hosts in this case)
-- docker & docker-compose should be installed
+- docker & docker-compose should be installed (use `sudo ./bootstrap-docker-sh`)
 - openssh-server should be up and running

 Pending:

-- docker-compose
 - terraform
 - kops
 - alias (in each role)